postlund/pyatv/docs/development/stream.md

 await stream.stream_file("myfile.mp3", metadata=metadata)
 ```

+All fields in {% include api i="interface.MediaMetadata" %} can be overridden (including
+artwork) except for {% include api i="interface.MediaMetadata.duration" %}, which is
+ignored.
+Please note that artwork must be in JPEG format.

 Custom metadata will override any metadata provided by the streamed content.
 You
 can however tell pyatv to only override metadata fields that are missing by setting
 `override_missing_metadata` to `True`: